-How to create a Notion client portal to win more clients
+How to create a Notion client portal (easiest guide)

 When I left my 9-5 career to become a content marketing freelancer, the first app I downloaded on my Mac was Notion.
 I quickly began creating process docs, editorial calendars, and SOPs for how I was going to run my business.